에구 저희 엄마 찹쌀 많이 넣는데 말씀드려야겠네요

 When managing blood sugar, I mainly eat brown rice or mixed grain rice.

-If you dislike the rough texture and are mixing glutinous rice to add stickiness, pay attention.
-Instead of mixing glutinous rice, it's better to just eat regular rice.
+If you dislike the rough texture and mix in glutinous rice to add stickiness, take note.
+It's better to eat non-glutinous rice than to mix in glutinous rice.

-Polished rice has less stickiness than glutinous rice.
-As a result, its glycemic index (GI) is also lower.
-Foods with a low glycemic index raise blood sugar more slowly compared to high-GI foods, thereby reducing insulin requirements and increasing satiety.
-For these reasons, diabetics are advised to eat polished rice rather than glutinous rice, and among polished rice, brown rice is preferable to white rice.
-The reason for mixing grains into rice is also because their glycemic index is lower than that of rice.
+Non-glutinous rice is less sticky than glutinous rice, resulting in a lower glycemic index (GI).
+Low-GI foods raise blood sugar levels more slowly than high-GI foods, reducing insulin requirements and increasing satiety.
+For this reason, diabetics are advised to eat non-glutinous rice over glutinous rice, and among non-glutinous rice, brown rice is better than white rice.
+The reason why mixed grains with rice is recommended is because their glycemic index is lower than that of rice.

-However, some people find it difficult to eat brown rice or multigrain rice due to texture.
-In such cases, instead of adding glutinous rice, it is better to slightly reduce the amount of brown rice and multigrain rice to increase the proportion of white rice.
-If it still doesn't suit your taste, you can mix in a small amount of glutinous rice, but to lower the glycemic index, it is recommended to eat more fiber-rich vegetables.
+However, some people find brown rice or mixed-grain rice difficult to eat due to its texture.
+In such cases, rather than adding glutinous rice, it's better to slightly reduce the brown rice and mixed-grain portions while increasing the proportion of white rice.
+If that doesn't suit your taste, mix in some glutinous rice, but it's recommended to eat more fiber-rich vegetables to lower your glycemic index.

-Whether it is polished rice or glutinous rice is a secondary issue.
-All carbohydrates raise post-meal blood sugar levels after digestion.
-To manage blood sugar, it is important not to consume large amounts of carbohydrate foods at once.
-Maintaining a consistent and appropriate amount of carbohydrate intake at each meal is more important than what you eat.
+Whether it's glutinous or non-glutinous rice is a secondary issue.
+All carbohydrates increase postprandial blood sugar levels after digestion.
+To manage blood sugar, avoid eating large amounts of carbohydrates at once.
+Maintaining a consistent, appropriate carbohydrate intake at each meal is more important than what you eat.

-Meanwhile, any cooked rice that is cooled in the refrigerator and then eaten helps with blood sugar management.
-This process creates 'resistant starch' in the rice, which helps to gradually raise blood sugar levels after a meal.
-Once resistant starch is formed, it does not disappear even if reheated, so cooled rice can be reheated in a microwave or other methods before eating.
+Meanwhile, after cooking any kind of rice, refrigerate it to cool before eating to help manage blood sugar.
+This process creates "resistant starch" in the rice, which helps to moderate the rise in blood sugar levels after a meal.
+Once resistant starch has formed, it doesn't disappear even when reheated, so you can simply reheat the rice in a microwave or other similar device.

 ===========

-Sticky rice has a higher glycemic index, right?
+So glutinous rice has a higher glycemic index?